Raechil na Garnussil na Gallam

 The roads are safe, I was told, so I am not sure why we need a guard.

-I am quite excited that I might get to see more of the world.
+I am quite excited that I might get to see more of the God’s creation.
 I can smell spring in the air now, see the leaves coming on the trees, the days are longer, the sun stronger.
 I think part of the journey is through wild hilly country, maybe I will even see mountains and forests and waterfalls.
 And then the sea when we reach Alamata.

 I have never visited anywhere beyond our own farm.